weeebr/dizzlefolio/README.md

 ## Troubleshooting

-If you are facing issues with Investbrain, it can be handy to monitor the application's logs:
+If you are facing issues with Dizzlefolio, it can be handy to monitor the application's logs:

 ```bash
 docker exec -it investbrain-app cat storage/logs/laravel.log